 Your project will be a roughly 4 pages long report on a topic related to the material studied in this course.
 Ideally you should work on something of direct interest for your M.Sc./Ph.D. research.
 If you are an experimentalist, you might decide to describe your experiment or maybe focus on the theoretical framework used to explain what is being measured.
 Theorists are more likely to discuss additional theoretical methods, or expand on those discussed in class, or solve specific problems, but you are free to report on any aspects of experimental physics, if you wish.

 At the beginning of October I will make sure that each of you has a reasonably ambitious project.
 When you're making your choice, make sure that either you have a topic not covered in previous years, or that it focuses on different aspects than those covered before.
 Have a look at the previous projects also in order to get a feeling for the level of detail expected.
 The typed reports should be submitted to me by the end of the term (exact date TBD).
-Normally every one of you would give a live presentation but again, that could be problematic this time.
-So instead, we will mimic the process of submission for publication.
+Then, we will mimic the process of submission for publication.
 I will randomly pick three anonymous referees for each project (thus, each of you will have to review three reports).
 You will then get a chance to respond to your referee reports and address the issues raised.
 The referees will then give your report a grade, which will be weighted towards your project grade.
 We will discuss this more as we go along, but the project grade will be based not just on the project itself, but also on your participation to the refereeing process both as an "author" and as a "referee".

 There will be 5 bi-weekly sets.
 Set 0 is a "test assignment" and will not be graded.
 If you can solve it without too much trouble then you are ready for this course.
 If not, then you should take PHYS 474 first.
 All other sets will be